kaizacorp/allenxandria-gif-api/README.md

 - add pagination for /all routes
 - examples in README
 - make API public -> account creation, key generation, rate limiting
+- migrate from mongoose to mongodb driver?
+Check design patterns to abstract out first